Wattima/articles_without_ar/README.md

 # Magazine Article Tracker
-This is a simple Ruby project that allows you to track articles and authors for various magazines.
-It includes three classes: Author, Magazine, and Article.
+This is a Magazine Management System that allows users to manage magazines, authors, and articles.
+The system allows users to create new magazines, authors, and articles, as well as view and edit existing ones.

 ## How to Use